Read Time: 10 minutes

 Reason #2 – Your Topical Might Not Target Why You Personally Are Losing Your Hair

-Unfortunately, most hair loss topicals target just one trigger of these thousands of possibilities.
+Unfortunately, most hair loss topicals target just one or two “targets” of the myriad possibilities for why you might be losing hair.

 This sort of thing happens in hair loss forums all the time.
-Here are two recent examples.
+Here are two examples.

 Topical Study #1: Pig Lard